 Petunias can be some of the most eye-catching summer flowers, but they can also start to look a little sad as the season wears on.
 Today I’m sharing what to do to fix leggy petunias so they’ll look full and beautiful all summer long!

 I’ve definitely had some good petunia years and some bad ones.
 Sometimes they seem to stay full and beautiful all on their own, and some years they seem to get really scraggly-looking within just a few weeks.
-I had one particular type that I just couldn’t keep up with a couple of years ago and they made me almost swear off petunias completely because they looked so disastrous, but luckily I’ve learned that it’s not the petunias, it’s me. 🙂 Here’s how to fix leggy petunias and make them look fuller if yours are looking a little sad this summer.
+I had one particular type that I just couldn’t keep up with a couple of years ago and they made me almost swear off petunias completely because they looked so disastrous, but luckily I’ve learned that it’s not the petunias, it’s me. 🙂 Turns out my petunias just need a proper pruning.
+Here’s how to fix leggy petunias and make them look fuller if yours are looking a little sad this summer.

 First of all, here are my petunias that I’ve been kind of neglecting for the past few weeks in anticipation of this post.
 It’s pretty common for petunias to look like this by this point in the summer.